Interim Control By-law

 Setbacks to the 178 metre Elevation of Georgian Bay

-For properties along Georgian Bay, specific zoning provisions regarding setbacks are required in regard to the identification of the 178 metre Elevation of Georgian Bay on an updated survey prepared by an Ontario Land Surveyor.
-This is the responsibility of the property owner to provide and/or obtain in conjunction with any required building permit.
-Please note that even if a structure does not require a building permit, it must comply with all municipal Zoning By-law standards.
+For structures exempt from the Interim Control By-law (please see above), specific zoning provisions regarding setbacks are required in regard to the 178 metre Elevation of Georgian Bay for which a survey identifying the 178 metre Elevation of Georgian Bay must be provided.
+Please note that even if a structure does not require a building permit, it must still comply with all municipal Zoning By-law standards.
 Please visit the Township Zoning By-law for more information.

 NDMNRF regulates shoreline activities under the authority of the Public Lands Act.
 In accordance with Ontario Regulation 239/13, certain activities on shore lands (lands covered or seasonally inundated by the water of a lake, river, stream or pond) and public land (any land under the control and management of NDMNRF) are prohibited unless carried out in accordance with a work permit.
 Please note that some activities may be exempt from requiring a work permit if the person complies with the requirements of the exemption.
 For more information on Crown land work permits and to determine if your proposal requires a work permit, please visit the province of Ontario's website.